slopezmarcano/Dump/README.md

 `002_watchdog_monitor.py`: a python script that has a watchdog.
 A watchdog is a monitoring system where you specify a folder to constantly observe.
 The watchdog has specific actions for created, modified, deleted or moved files.
 `003_json_collection.py`: a python script with a simple for loop that searches all info.json files (where metadata of the 3D reconstructions are stored), and then extract and output the key metadata values.

 Hope you can use it, and good luck 🍀

+## 🚀 Script 004 and 005
+_07062022_

+`004_renamefileusingcsvmap.py` & `005_renamifileusingcsvmap_subdirectories.py`

+ I have lost count of how many times I have needed to bulk rename files using a csv map.
+But, if you try to find simple resources for beginner python or R coders the documentation is underwhelming.
+Too many scripts and solutions that simply do not work.
+In the end (and because of time constraints) you end up manually renaming files or using the Finder bulk rename solution (MacOS users will know 😃).

+To solve this gap, I present to you the simplest python script to bulk rename files using a csv map.
+The csv map contains two columns the `oldfilename` and the `newname`.
+Run this python script in the directory where the documents, images or videos are.
+Remember to create a backup and test the script first with a test dataset to make sure there are no errors.
+The key assumption of this script is that all your videos are in one folder.

+What happens if your documents,videos or images are in nested directories and you need to rename using the same method?
+Easy 😌!
+Use script `005_renamifileusingcsvmap_subdirectories.py`

+Hope you can use it, and good luck 🍀